- Use your experiences to change the lives of others.

 The Secret to Compelling Your Readers to Keep Reading

 What compels a reader to keep reading?
 What is the glue that holds a reader’s attention?
-In this teaching, Lysa TerKeurst shares one of the biggest reasons for the success of her writing.
+In this lesson, Lysa TerKeurst shares one of the biggest reasons for the success of her writing.
 It’s how she connects on a deeper level with her readers, and why it makes a difference in the lives of those who read her books, blogs and devotions.
+It is the secret to compelling your readers to keep reading: subconscious narrative.
+Lysa teaches how to write it, when to use it and why it keeps your readers deeply engaged.

 Show, Don’t Tell

-In this lesson, Glynnis Whitwer will give you tips on how to add description to your writing by transforming the details of an ordinary sentence into words that create vivid images in the minds of your readers.
+Was the man very tall?
+Or did he have to duck to enter the room?
+The difference in these two sentences is “telling” the facts versus “showing” them.
+In this lesson, Glynnis Whitwer will provide tips on how to add description to your writing by transforming the details of an ordinary sentence into words that create vivid images in the minds of your readers.

 Overcoming Obstacles in Your Writing